wang9hu/cheatsheets-and-misc/myJavascriptNote.md

 - Main renderer thead handles HTML and CSS parsing, computing, layout, JS execution, layout, painting, asynchronous events (user event, timer events, callbackes,..) the rendering thread works as these steps:
   <br>

-  1. **Parse HTML and construct the Document Object Model (DOM) tree and CSS Object Model (CSSOM) tree**:
+  1. **Parse HTML and construct the Document Object Model (DOM) tree and CSS Object Model (CSSOM) tree**: <span>Parse HTML => DOM + CSSOM </span>
      <br>

-     i. ==Parse HTML tags and create DOM==:The main thread will parse the HTML document and construct the DOM tree concurrently.
+     i. **Parse HTML tags and create DOM**:The main thread will parse the HTML document and construct the DOM tree concurrently.
      <br>

-     ii. ==Parse and apply CSS styles==: If the main thread runs into `<link>` tag while parsing html, it will pass it down to other threads (such as **network threads** to download the file and then let **preparser thread**) to downloads and parses any linked resources, and conflate the preparsed content in the CSSOM tree.
+     ii. **Parse and apply CSS styles**: If the main thread runs into `<link>` tag while parsing html, it will pass it down to other threads (such as **network threads** to download the file and then let **preparser thread**) to downloads and parses any linked resources, and conflate the preparsed content in the CSSOM tree.
 In this way it optimizes the overall parse efficiency, and also this is why CSS parsing does not block html parsing.
      <br>

-     iii. ==Execute JavaScript code==: When the main thread encounters `<script></script>` tag code while parsing the HTML, it will pause HTML parsing process, and if the script needs to download (has a `src` attribute), the main thread will wait for it to finish downloading and executes the code.
+     iii. **Execute JavaScript code**: When the main thread encounters `<script></script>` tag code while parsing the HTML, it will pause HTML parsing process, and if the script needs to download (has a `src` attribute), the main thread will wait for it to finish downloading and executes the code.
 Because JS code execution may change the DOM tree, which is why HTML parse must pause for JS execution.
 The JavaScript engine processes the JavaScript code and interacts with the DOM to update the content and appearance of the web page.

      - _If the script attempts to access an element that has not been created, it will typically return a null value or undefined.
 This can result in errors or unexpected behavior, such as elements not being properly styled or functions not executing as intended._
-     - [Three ways](#threeways) to make sure DOM loaded before `<script>`
+     - [Three ways](#three-ways) to make sure DOM loaded before `<script>`
        <br>

      iv.
 At the end of the step 1, it will generate both DOM tree and CSSOM tree, and all default styling, internal/external styling and inline styling will be in the CSSOM tree.
 These two trees represent the structure of the web page and will potentially be used later.
      <br>

-  1. **Get DOM tree with Computed Styles**:
+  2. **Get DOM tree with Computed Styles**: <span>DOM + CSSOM => Styled DOM </span>

      1. the main thread traverse through the DOM tree and conflate with the corresponding style on CSSOM tree and get the computed style for each node;
-     1. In this process, all the default value will change to absolute value (e.g., `red` => `rgb(255, 0, 0)`), and relative units will change to aboslute units (e.g., em => px)
+     2. In this process, all the default value will change to absolute value (e.g., `red` => `rgb(255, 0, 0)`), and relative units will change to aboslute units (e.g., em => px)
-     1. At the end of step 2, generate a DOM tree with styles
+     3. At the end of step 2, generate a DOM tree with styles
         <br>

-  1. **Get Layout Tree**: (precise location and dimensions of each element)
+  3. **Get Layout Tree**: <span>Styled DOM => Layout tree </span>

      - Content must be in inline boxes;
      - Block box and inline box can't be adjacent, so anonymous block box or anonymous inline box will be used as wrapper
      - Node on layout tree is not a DOM node, it is a C++ node, which can't be access by JS
        <br>

-     1. the main thread traverse through the DOM and calculate the ==geometry Information== of each node, generating a ==layout tree==.
+     1. the main thread traverse through the DOM and calculate the **geometry Information** of each node, generating a **layout tree**.
-     1. most node in DOM tree is different from layout tree (e.g., `display: none`, pseudo elements (`::before, after`), anonymous boxes)
+     2. most node in DOM tree is different from layout tree (e.g., `display: none`, pseudo elements (`::before, after`), anonymous boxes)
         <br>

-  1. **Get Layers**:
+  4. **Get Layers**: <span>Layout tree => Layers</span>
-     1. The main thread will put the layout tree into <mark>layers</mark>
+     1. The main thread will put the layout tree into **layers**
-     1. Benefit is that browser can only change the layers that needs to be changed, improve efficiency
+     2. Benefit is that browser can only change the layers that needs to be changed, improve efficiency
-     1. Scrollbar, `z-index`, `opacity`, `transform`, etc will have an impact on how to layer, and `will-change: transform` can largely suggest browser to get this element on a seperated layer
+     3. Scrollbar, `z-index`, `opacity`, `transform`, etc will have an impact on how to layer, and `will-change: transform` can largely suggest browser to get this element on a seperated layer
         <br>
-  1. **Paint**: Generate instructions for each layer, the **last thing** the main thread needs to do
+  5. **Paint**: Generate instructions for each layer, the **last thing** the main thread needs to do: <span>Layers => Drawing info</span>
-     1. the main thread will generate ==how to paint instructions== for each layer.
+     1. the main thread will generate **how to paint instructions** for each layer.
-     1. the main thread will pass the instructions to **compositor thread** (still in renderer process) and be avaiable for next task
+     2. the main thread will pass the **instructions** to **compositor thread** (one renderer process subthread) and be avaiable for next task
         <br>
-  1. **Tiling**: the compositor thread get all the layer instructions, it will initialize multiply worker threads (from threads pool) to split each layer into smaller <mark>tiles</mark>.
+  6. **Tiling**: the compositor thread get all the layer instructions, it will initialize multiple worker threads (from threads pool) to split each layer into smaller **tiles**. <span> Drawing info => Tiles </span>
      <br>
-  1. **Raster**:
+  7. **Raster**: <span> Tiles => Bitmap (by GPU) </span>

      1. After tiling, the compositor thread will pass the tiles information to GPU thread;
-     1. GPU thread will initialize multiple threads to generate a <mark>bitmap</mark> for each tile in extremely high speed, and it will prioritize the tiles that are close to viewport.
+     2. GPU thread will initialize multiple threads to generate a **bitmap** for each tile in extremely high speed, and it will prioritize the tiles that are close to viewport.
-     1. After raster, GPU thread will return the bitmap infomations back to compositor thread
+     3. After raster, GPU thread will return the bitmap infomations back to compositor thread
         <br>

-  1. **Draw**:
+  8. **Draw**: <span> Bitmap => quad (by compositor) => Screen (by GPU) </span>

-     1. After taking the bitmap info for each tile in each layer, the compositor thread will generate a <mark>quad</mark> for each bitmap, indiating the position of each bitmap on screen, considering transform such as rotate and shrink
+     1. After taking the bitmap info for each tile in each layer, the compositor thread will generate a **quad** for each bitmap, indiating the position of each bitmap on screen, considering transform such as rotate and shrink
-     1. Since transform implementation happens in compositor thread, so it won't take resources from the main thread, which is why transform is more efficient
+     2. Since **transform** implementation happens in compositor thread, so it won't take resources from the main thread, which is why transform is more efficient
-     1. Compositor thread will pass the quad info to GPU thread, which makes system call and send it to GPU hardware, finish the final image on sreen.
+     3. Compositor thread will pass the quad info to GPU thread, which makes system call and send it to GPU hardware, finish the final image on sreen.
         <br>

-  1. ==Handle user events==: The main thread handles user events such as clicks, scrolls, and keyboard inputs.
+  9.  **Handle user events**: The main thread handles user events such as clicks, scrolls, and keyboard inputs.
 When a user event occurs, the main thread executes the JavaScript code associated with the event and updates the DOM and rendering tree accordingly.
      <br>

      <br>

 - Scheduling task: the main thread in render process uses **Event Loop** to manage the order of tasks, any proceess or threads can add tasks in task queue (see below), and event loop will run those tasks one after another in FIFO order
   <br>
-- **<mark>Note</mark>**: any changes that triggers a re-render (<mark>reflow</mark>) will add the needed layout and paint updates for rendering the modified elements to the task queue.
+- **<span>Note</span>**: any changes that triggers a re-render (<span>reflow</span>) will add the needed layout and paint updates for rendering the modified elements to the task queue.

 <br>

-**What is <mark>Reflow</mark> in browser?**
+#### What is <span>Reflow</span> in browser?

 - Also known as **layout** or **re-layout**, is a process that occurs in web browsers when changes are made to the layout of a web page.
   <br>
-- Reflow is a **==costly operation==** because
+- Reflow is a <span>costly operation</span> because
   - Layout calculation involves a lot of computational work.
-  - Reflow will **==block JS execution==**
+  - Reflow will <span>block JS execution</span>
     <br>
 - During a reflow, the browser recalculates the layout of the elements on the page, but it doesn't necessarily need to repaint all the layers.
   <br>